 ⭐ Why you'll love this recipe

 - Made without tomatoes.
 Many pasta sauces are tomato-heavy but this creamy roasted red pepper sauce leaves them out, making it suitable for those who prefer a tomato-free dish.
+For more ideas see my tomato free pasta sauces post (note that not all are low histamine).

 - Comfort food.
 Creamy ricotta and pasta are always a good combination I think!
 Enjoy snuggled up on the sofa with a bowl on your lap and a good movie on.